-In 2020, we completed our latest five-year strategic planning process, or Strategic Operating Analysis and Review (SOAR), as previously scheduled before the COVID-19 pandemic began.
-The SOAR process, supplemented by our annual plan, has guided us since 2010 as we have grown the business in an intentional, contemplative, and disciplined manner.
-SOAR 2025 sets ambitious yet achievable targets for future growth and value creation.
+In 2021, we continued to execute on our strategic initiatives to enhance our footprint and responsibly expand our business.
+Specifically, we made significant progress advancing goals included in our latest five-year strategic plan, SOAR (Strategic Operating Analysis and Review) 2025, which was developed in 2020.
+The SOAR process, supplemented by our annual planning process, has guided us since 2010 as we have grown the business in an intentional, contemplative, and disciplined manner.
+SOAR 2025 set ambitious yet achievable targets for future growth and value creation, and the four acquisitions completed in 2021 were all well aligned with our SOAR 2025 goals.
+Importantly, the company's strategic efforts in 2021 provide a platform for continued expansion in future years.